DylanMeeus/springboot_jwt_blog/_posts/build-a-polymer-app-from-authentication-to-calling-an-api.md

 ### Saving Data to Local Storage

-To save our logged in users to local storage, add the [`iron-localstorage`](https://elements.polymer-project.org/elements/iron-localstorage) element near the top of our element markup:
+To persist user sessions, add the [`iron-localstorage`](https://elements.polymer-project.org/elements/iron-localstorage) element near the top of our element markup:

 ```html
 <iron-localstorage name="user-storage" value="{{storedUser}}"></iron-localstorage>
 ```

-Now our app will persist users so they don't have to log in again after every refresh or return visit.
+Now users don't have to log in repeatedly after refresh or return visit.

 ### Showing UI Based on Authentication State

-We are now successfully authenticating, but there's no indication to the user that they're logged in.
+We're now authenticating, but there's no indication to the user that they're logged in.
 We'll hide the form and show a message upon successful authentication.

 Add a `hidden` attribute to the `#authenticated` div: